-- All tournament entry applications are subject to the approval of the Golf Saskatchewan Tournament Committee.
+- All championship entry applications are subject to the approval of the Golf Saskatchewan Championship Committee.

-- Rules decisions shall be decided by the Golf Saskatchewan Tournament Rules Committee, and shall be final.
+- Rules decisions shall be decided by the Golf Saskatchewan Championship Rules Committee, and shall be final.

 - National Championship Quota Spot – Golf Saskatchewan will try to ensure proper representation at a Golf Canada National Championship.
 Note, this includes limiting the amount of players we will drop down to on the participant list (for instance, not lower than the 15th placed person). *subject to change.

 - Quota spots for nationals are only available for Golf Saskatchewan members only.